 Keeping in mind the B-C connection, I assist clients in disputing narratives with which they disturb themselves.
 Remember, it’s not what happens to you, though your belief about it with which you disturb yourself.

-This makes my clinical sessions more active than some clients say they previously envisioned.
+This approach makes my clinical sessions more active than some clients say they previously envisioned.
 All the same, clients are encouraged to challenge their LFT, dispute irrational attitudes, and question learned helplessness—often taught by trendy social narratives.